fbpx

 Withdrawal of Consent for Collection / Use of Information

 Youth Participants, volunteers, donors, sponsors and stakeholders may request that their name be removed from our various lists at any time.
-Requests may be in writing, by phone, fax or email and should be directed to the organization’s Privacy Officer.
+Requests must be in writing via email or phone call and be directed to the organization’s Privacy Officer.
 Youth participants, volunteers, donors, sponsors and stakeholders can also refuse to provide personal information to 4-H Ontario.
 In all cases this may limit 4-H Ontario’s ability to provide appropriate service and support to these individuals.

 (Revised April 29, 2022)